songc42/Feature-proliferation/README.md

 ![](https://github.com/songc42/Feature-proliferation/blob/main/Impact_feature_proliferation.png)

-This repository contains code for our ICCV 2023 paper "Feature Proliferation --- the ``Cancer'' in StyleGAN and its Treatments" <ab>
+This repository contains code for our ICCV 2023 paper "Feature Proliferation --- the ``Cancer'' in StyleGAN and its Treatments" <br>
 If you find our code or paper useful, please cite `@inproceedings{song2023feature, title={Feature Proliferation--the" Cancer" in StyleGAN and its Treatments},